kyungrae/study/designing-data-intensive-applications/part1.md

 One way of creating such a cache is a materialized view.
 In a relational data model, it is often defined like a standard (virtual) view: a table-like object whose contents are the results of some query.
-The difference is that materialized view is an actual copy of the query results, written to disk, whereas a virtual view is just a shortcut for writing queries.
+The difference is that a materialized view is an actual copy of the query results, written to disk, whereas a virtual view is just a shortcut for writing queries.

 ## 4. Encoding and Evolution

-Application inevitably change over time.
+Applications inevitably change over time.
 We should aim to build systems that make it easy to adapt to change(Evolvability).

 When a data format or schema changes, a corresponding change to application code often needs to happen.
-However, code changes often cannot happen instanteously.
+However, code changes often cannot happen instantaneously.
 In order for the system to continue running smoothly, we need to maintain compatibility in both directions.

 - Backward compatibility